LC Summit 16: Top 16 Moments

 7. When you got to demo the Lending Circles App!
 Right?
 You might have been confused – was this a nonprofit or tech conference?
 Sidenote: We also got to hear Santos (his lovely mug is in the App banner) speak on the How to be a Hero of Your Own Story panel, and be upfront about how his mom made him do Lending Circles.
 Listen to your mother, folks.

 8. When Mohan enthusiastically wore the “predatory lender shark hat” at the MAFterParty.
 It was weird.
 It was funny.
 But it also made for a very fun raffle experience.
 Here he is with Rob Lajoie from Peninsula Family Services winning the raffle to see a show at BATS Improv.

 9. When the Lords of Print set up their screen printing station for t-shirts.
 It was seriously like watching Bumblebee transform back into a car.

 10. José’s keynote address included an unexpected twist: he led the group in a brief guided meditation to launch us into the conference with open hearts and minds.

 11. Oh the Pins, oh the Flair!
-These amazing pins designed by Raul Barrera took off.
+Amazing superhero pins designed by Raul Barrera took off.
 Attendees won them for collecting business cards, speaking up and asking interesting questions, playing games, and completing challenges.